TheGoodlike13/liberty_or_death/README.md

 It doesn't help that there are not one, but **TWO** bloody links that say "Kerberos" under the "SPNEGO" subsection, on the left.
 This is just a gift that keeps on giving, isn't it.

+The first step asks us to create a *Kerberos* service principal name, SPN for short.
+Normally I don't like acronyms, but in this case I don't understand the meaning of the full words anyway, so I guess it doesn't really matter, does it.
+In any case, this mean we need Kerberos next!
+Let's step away from IBM for a moment, then.

+Well, well, well!
+Turns out Kerberos isn't a *thing*, it's a protocol!
+In other words, it's a bunch of things.
+Each with their own acronym and stuff.
+If you do not value your life you are free to go read up on it at [#mad_dog](#mad_dog).

+If I understand correctly, and I don't, we need a couple things running on this here machine.
+Like, a ticketing service and authentication service.
+Which may come bundled, honestly.
+That only makes sense.
+But let's not get ahead of ourselves.
+Look!
+A guide how to install Kerberos server [#not_on_windows](#not_on_windows).
+I hate my life.